 If you’re considering a new furnace installation in Ellensburg, WA or elsewhere in our service area, we recommend you look into high-efficiency furnace models.
 They cost more than mid-efficiency furnaces, but the long-term savings will help these furnaces pay for themselves in a few years.

 If you’re curious about what allows high-efficiency furnaces to use so much less power to do the same job, follow us below.
+Know when repairs stop being worth it so you can confidently decide between fixing or upgrading your system.

 Condensing Technology